jordandahlke/weewx-docker/README.md

 ## Migrating ##

-If you are migrating from a non-containerized WeeWX installation, you will need to configure the logger to write to the console.
-Adding the following your `weewx.conf` will allow you to see the log output:
+If you are migrating a WeeWX installation, you need to configure the logger to write to the console.
+Add the following to your `weewx.conf` file to see the log output in the container logs:

 ```ini
 [Logging]